malcommac/SwiftDate/README.md

 <img src="Documentation/SwiftDate.png" width=597px alt="SwiftDate" title="SwiftDate">
 </p>

-SwiftDate is the definitive toolchain to manipulate and display dates and time zones on all Apple platform and even on Linux and Swift Server Side frameworks like Vapor or Kitura.

 <p align="center" >★★ <b>Star me to follow the project! </b> ★★<br>
-Created and maintaned by <b>Daniele Margutti</b> - <a href="http://www.danielemargutti.com">danielemargutti.com</a>
+Created and maintaned by <b>Daniele Margutti</b> - <a href="http://www.danielemargutti.com">www.danielemargutti.com</a>
 </p>

+## What's SwiftDate?

+SwiftDate is the definitive toolchain to manipulate and display dates and time zones on all Apple platform and even on Linux and Swift Server Side frameworks like Vapor or Kitura.

 ## Features Highlights
 From simple date manipulation to complex business logic SwiftDate maybe the right choice for your next project.